Freedom-in-Code/freedomincode-hugo/content/blog/Design-inspiration-the-best-projects-from-December.md

 If we save this and open our HTML file using the Live Server, which is another extension from VSCode that allows you to preview your changes instantly as you save your `index.html` file, you will find nothing more but a typical unordered list with a bunch of links.

 Now to the final part of our project, which is to style our HTML using CSS.
 So let's create a file that links to our previous link tag in our HTML head.
 We will call this file `styles.css` which matches with the reference of the link tag and is also common convention when styling an HTML page.

+Let's start by removing the dots at the start of each list item.
+We can do this by selecting the whole unordered list as `ul` and giving it's `list-style` property a value of `none`.
+Most navigation bars are aligned to the top and they have no space in between them and the browser window.
+We can set this up by giving our universal element 0 margin and 0 padding values.
+Next, to style our navigation, let's give it a slightly darker background color of #555.

+Now let's move to styling our list tags which are wrapped inside our unordered lists.
+You will notice that they are displaying as block values by default.
+This means that each element takes up a line.
+The display element is set as block for most elements in HTML.
+One of them is the list tag.
+Let's change its display value inline, which would make our list elements all appear on the same line.

+Once we have styled our list elements as such, it's time to style the anchor tags inside our list elements.
+Links in HTML have a default text-decoration property.
+Let's remove this property by setting it to a value of none.
+Another default property they have, is the blue color.
+Let's change this to white, to offer our navigation element some contrast.

+Our Navigation Bar is looking much better now.
+But it's noticeable that the elements are pretty close apart to each other.
+Let's put some space between them by setting the padding to 10px.

 > Paul Rand, graphic designer